 The mine required an Early Warning Fire Detection System which connected to an Automatic Clean Agent Fire Suppression System.
 The operation of the system had to be simple and easy enough for an untrained person to understand, whilst still providing high quality protection.
 The equipment needed to be robust enough to deal with the harsh weather conditions in West Africa and be easy to maintain.
 The extinguishing gas could not cause damage to the equipment in the protected space or be hazardous to people who may in the area should the system discharge.

 The client expected a fully functional Fire Detection and Suppression System designed in accordance with prevailing standards.
 The installation of the system needed to have zero impact on ongoing mining operations and the location of system devices could only take up as small a footprint in the protected spaces as possible.

-The client had a long-standing relationship with FS Systems International and was familiar with the quality of their work on previous projects.
+The client had a long-standing relationship with the FS Group and was familiar with the quality of their work on previous projects.

 The Fire & Life Safety Team engaged with the client’s Emergency Response Coordinator, Plant Manager and Head of Electrical Maintenance to fully understand the scope of the challenge and discuss viable solutions.
 Twelve Critical Electrical Infrastructure rooms were identified as being in scope for the project.